Escaping Model Collapse via Synthetic Data Verification: Near-term Improvements and Long-term Convergence: Introduction

 Similar to many of the aforementioned studies above, our theoretical analysis also focuses on linear models \citep{feng2024beyond,dohmatobstrong,gerstgrasser2024model}.
 However, our model allows inaccuracy of the verifier in terms of both bias and variance.
-Errors in the synthetic data primarily stem from the inaccuracy of the generative model itself while not noise.
+Errors in the synthetic data primarily stem from the inaccuracy of the generative model itself rather than exogenous noise.
 We show that model's short-term performance varies smoothly with the verifier's bias, selectivity, and size of synthetic data, rather than exhibiting a sharp phrase transition from complete failure to perfect accuracy as in \citet{feng2024beyond}.
 In the long run, the model's performance converges to the verifier's knowledge center whereas verifier's selectivity only affects convergence speed.
 Our results bridge short-term and long-term perspectives of iterative retraining, illustrating how varied verifier qualities give rise to distinct performances of iterative retraining.
-Finally, \citet{ferbach2024self} considers a conceptually similar problem of learning a discrete preference distribution from human feedback by using humans' preferred choices as a filtering strategy.